Got a problem with goods?

 The options available to you depend on whether the problem is minor, or whether it is serious or cannot be fixed.

-See What is a serious fault? for what the Consumer Guarantees Act considers to be a serious fault.
+See Remedies depend on how serious the fault is for what the Consumer Guarantees Act considers to be a serious fault.

 If the problem has caused you other loss or damage, you can also require the retailer to compensate you for this.
 You can claim this for both serious and minor problems.